Understanding Charity Tax Id: Life Insurance Essentials

 Frequently asked questions

-A charity tax ID number, also known as an Employer Identification Number (EIN), is a unique nine-digit number issued by the Internal Revenue Service (IRS) in the United States to identify a charity or non-profit organization.
-It is similar to a Social Security number but is used specifically for tax purposes and to identify organizations that are exempt from certain taxes.
+A tax ID number, also known as an Employer Identification Number (EIN), is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to businesses and organisations, including charities.

 Written by